 The SFBB guide is available online [external link] free of charge.

 There are packs for catering businesses, retail businesses and childminders.
 A DVD guide is also available in 16 different languages.

-New catering businesses can receive free hard copies of the SFBB directory from environmental health.
+New catering businesses can receive free hard copies of the SFBB directory by contacting [email protected].

 Toilets for customers

-Guidance on numbers and types of toilets for customers is available on request from environmental health.
+Guidance on numbers and types of toilets for customers is available on request from [email protected].